dzrecon/SampleCode/README.md

 # SampleCode
-This repository contains sample code in R language written by Zhuoran Day
+This repository contains sample code in R language written by Zhuoran Dai